You’re never too old, too wacky, too wild, to pick up a book and read to a child. Dr. Seuss

-It’s Dr. Seuss’ Birthday—March 2, 2016—time to assemble, deliver, and read to the students at the Ocean City Primary School.
-Friends and Volunteers of the Ocean City Free Public Library met on Thursday, February 25, 2016 to lovingly stuff the bags for each student.
+Dr. Seuss’ Birthday marks— a —time to assemble, deliver, and read to the students at the Ocean City Primary School.
+The Friends and Volunteers of the Ocean City Free Public Library meet to lovingly stuff bags with books for each student.
 We hope all students develop the love of reading for learning & for pleasure!

-Monday, March 3, 2014 many schools celebrated Read Across America in honor of the birthday (actual birthday—March 2) of Dr. Theodor Seuss Geisel—better known as Dr. Seuss.
+Many schools in thecountry celebrate Read Across America in honor of the birthday of Dr. Theodor Seuss Geisel—better known as Dr. Seuss.
 Read Across America began in 1997 as a way to celebrate Reading!
 Each year The Friends and Volunteers of the Ocean City Free Public Library (F&V)—along with community members—look forward to reading to K-3 Ocean City Primary School and Head Start students.
-Well, this year, Mother Nature intervened and the gift of snow thwarted our plans!

 The F&V Read Across America BackStory…

 This beloved F&V project requires lots of planning, coordination, and teamwork.
 Reading to the children is the highlight, but would not be possible without…

 - Collaborating with the Ocean City Free Public Library (OCFPL)…Children’s Librarian, Leslie Clarke & F&V member, Kathleen Woodring, select books (different titles for each grade & Head Start)

 - Ordering and receiving the books…funds come from F&V book sales